makyo/writing/work/sawtooth/overclassification/overclassification.md

 It wasn't OCD, her therapist had explained --- and she had explained to an ex-girlfriend --- so much as an aspect of personality.

 This was back in her undergrad, and she'd initially been hesitant to accept that.
 Surely an ICD10 code would help.
-A bold *F42 - .
+A bold *F42 --- Obsessive-Compulsive Disorder*.
 If only she could stack all her problems up into a banker's box and scrawl *F42* across the top in permanent marker.
 This felt like an indictment that she wasn't fixable, just weird.

-In grad school, she had met a vixen with OCD in one of the classes she TA'd, and she'd immediately dropped an pretenses of F42-dom for herself.
+In grad school, she had met a vixen with OCD in one of the classes she TA'd, and she'd immediately dropped an pretenses of *F42*-dom for herself.
 She lacked the raw, primal anxiety that went along with such a thing.
 She was just weird.

 "Maybe not," her ex had said, at her explanation.
 "But that doesn't make you any less crazy."